tom171296/BlogNet/_drafts/SecretManagementHashicorpVault.md

 Software that is deployed is vulnerable for hacking attempts and you can try as hard as you can, but hackers will eventually be able to access your environment and have access to all of your secrets.
 In this way, they immediatly have access to your database or other secured parts of your landscape.

 There are many best practices that can prevent hackers to get access to your environment, but what if they get through en get access to your environment?
 Do you feel safe engough to keep your secrets lying around?
-In this blog I will tell you the basics of secret management with [Hashicorp Vault](https://www.vaultproject.io/).
+In this blog I will tell you about the basics of secret management with [Hashicorp Vault](https://www.vaultproject.io/).

 ## Secret management